 What do I use to wash my car?

 You can wash your car with rain water or tap water together with soap or car wax shampoo.
-Use soft household soap with warm water or use HG car wax shampoo.
+Use soft household soap with warm water or use HG car cleaner and protector.

 How to wash a black car without scratching it?